ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 * ``connection established to veos01 in 0:00:22.580626`` Time taken to obtain a shell on the remote device

-.. note: Port None ``creating new control socket for host veos01:None``
+.. note:: Port None ``creating new control socket for host veos01:None``

    If the log reports the port as ``None`` this means that the default port is being used.
    A future Ansible release will improve this message so that the port is always logged.